libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## LLQ Option

-The LLQ (OPTION-CODE 1 {{?RFC8764}}) Field-name is `LLQ` and Field-value is comma-separated tuple of LLQ-VERSION, LLQ-OPCODE, LLQ-ERROR, LLQ-ID, and LLQ-LEASE as Decimal values.
+The LLQ (OPTION-CODE 1 {{?RFC8764}}) Field-name is `LLQ` and Field-value is comma-separated tuple of LLQ-VERSION, LLQ-OPCODE, LLQ-ERROR, LLQ-ID, and LLQ-LEASE as Decadic values.
 The numeric values of LLQ-OPCODE and LLQ-ERROR MAY be substituted with their textual representations listed in {{?RFC8764, Section 3.1}}.

 Examples: